SuperElastix/SimpleElastix/README.md

 make -j4
 ```

 SimpleElastix will be compiled along with any dependencies (elastix, ITK, SimpleITK, SWIG and target language dependencies, these are downloaded on the fly).
 Note that this project takes a long time to build.
-On a quad-core machine it takes around and hour and if your machine has less than 16 GB RAM you will have to compile with even fewer cores.
-Because of the extreme memory consumption I prefer to build with clang.
+On a quad-core machine it takes around and hour and requires 16 GB RAM.
+Because of the extreme memory requirements I prefer to build with clang.

 About
 -----